sage-code/maj/verbs.md

 **examples:**

-* nara de fusa = story from future
+* nara de fusa = story about the future
 * dica de pasa = talk about the past
+*

 ## Verb transformation

-Basic for of Wee verb into an attribute using suffix 'uxo
+Basic for of Wee verb into an attribute using suffix 'xo

 **to adjective:**

-jocu => joc'uxo = playful
+jocu => jocu'xo = playful

 **So far:**
-* jo seru joc'uxo = I'm playful
+* jo seru jocu'xo = I'm playful
-* tu seru joc'uxo = you are playful
+* tu seru jocu'xo = you are playful
-* seru joc'uxo = he is playful
+* seru jocu'xo = he is playful

 **to result**

 jocu => joco

-* tu ser'ufu joco = You have been played
+* tu seru'pa joco = You have been played
-* tu ser'ufu
+* la pala seru'pa joco = The boll was played

 **to noun:**

-Use termination 'uxa to make a noun.
+Use termination 'xa to make a noun.

-* jo  ser'upa uno jocu'xa = I was a player
+* jo  seru'pa una jocu'xa = I was a player
-* noi ser'ufu ale jocu'xa = we will be all players
+* noi seru'fu ale jocu'xa = we will be all players

 ## Top 10 verbs